Kong/kongponents/docs/components/table-data.md

 ### fetcher

-Function that handles data fetching, server-side search and pagination.
+Function that handles data fetching and pagination.
 It takes a single param as an argument which you can conveniently pass as a prop (see [`initialFetcherParams` prop](#initialfetcherparams) for details).

 The fetcher function is expected to return an object with the following properties: